Health and Welfare Code Enforcement

 When the Code Violation Inspector identifies a violation, this will be documented on the 'Nuisance Inspection Report' (Please see the related documents section).
 Once staff receives this notification from the inspector, a '30-Day Courtesy Letter' to correct the violation will be sent to the property owner.

-During the 30-day period following this courtesy letter, the property owner and/or person cited with this violation will have the opportunity to request a hearing to dispute the identified violation and/or request accomodations due to circumstances that clouds the individuals' ability to correct the violation.
-If no hearing is desired, correcting the cited violation is required within 30-days.
+During the 30-day period following this courtesy letter, the property owner and/or person cited with this violation will have the opportunity to request a meeting to dispute the identified violation and/or request accommodations due to circumstances that clouds the individuals' ability to correct the violation.
+If no meeting is desired, correcting the cited violation is required within 30-days.

 Step 3 - 10-Day Notice to Abate a Nuisance:

 After the 30-day period, the inspector will go out and conduct follow-up inspections.
 As noted in Step 2, if your violation has been corrected, your property will be counted as completed.
 If the violation has not been corrected yet, the inspector will make note of this and a 10-day notice to correct the violation will be sent.

 After the notice has been sent, the property owner will have ten days to 1) correct the violation, 2) request an administrative meeting.